Cumulocity-IoT/cumulocity-microservice-templates/basic/README.md

     replacing the device id with an existing device id will return the latest measurement for the corresponding device as a JSON object.

+In addition to those REST endpoints, you can also find an example for a simple scheduler in `DeviceService.class`, which triggers a request to Cumulocity in a background thread.
+The scheduler runs continuously in a specified interval which can be configured in the application.properties using the parameters `scheduled.delay.millis` and `scheduled.delay.millis`.

 ## How to run locally:

 1. Build project